MedTech

 Otto

-Otto is an otoscope that supports fast, confident examinations while helping young patients feel safe.
-By designing for both the doctor’s functional needs and the child’s emotional response, we reduced friction in an important moment of care.
+Otto is a friendly otoscope designed for doctors and the children they meet at ENT health clinics.
+It supports fast, confident examinations while helping young patients feel safe.
+By designing for both the doctor’s functional needs and the child’s emotional response, we reduce friction in an important moment of care.

 An ear exam is never just a task.
 It’s a small negotiation of trust, often happening in seconds.
+In the moment of care, the doctor needs stability, control, visibility, while the child needs comfort.
+Otto was shaped for interactions: how it is picked up, presented, and brought close to the child’s face.

 No items found.